OSAS/rh-events/2013/FOSDEM.md

 and health of their community, code base and documentation.

 For more information on this talk, including speaker bios, visit https://fosdem.org/2013/schedule/track/community_development_and_marketing/

-## Image management in a federated cloud environment
-### Name: Martyn Taylor
-### Room: Cloud DevRoom
-### Time: February 3, 2013 13:30 - 13:55 CET

-In a world where Cloud IaaS providers are popping up on every street corner, it becomes increasingly important to prevent vendor lockin.
-Several efforts are already underway in projects like DeltaCloud to help abstract away the differences in API's and allow consumers to be cloud agnostic.

-However, the desire for cloud agnosticism becomes increasingly challenging when we start thinking about managing images.
-Not only do we have API differences, but also many cloud vendors require differing formats and importation methods, some requiring uploading of pre-built images, others snapshots of running instances.

-This talk addresses some of the issues surrounding image management in a federated cloud environment and introduces Aeolus Image Factory; a project that offers image management abstraction for multitude of Cloud vendors.
-Aeolus Image Factory allows users to define images at a high level and have them built, pushed and registered with all the major cloud vendors.

 ## LNST - Automated and Portable Network Tests